-An example of this imbalance has occurred when there has been overfishing of Groupers in the Great Barrier Reef ecosystem³.
+An example of this imbalance has occurred when there has been overfishing of Groupers in the Great Barrier Reef ecosystem .
 Groupers consume Damselfish, and without enough Groupers to help keep the Damselfish population under control, the Damselfish can become too numerous and create destruction in the reef by creating pockets in the reef to “farm” algae, which is their own food source.
-Without sufficient predation by the Groupers, too many Damselfish can lead to an overabundance of algae, which can eventually kill coral.
+Without sufficient predation by the Groupers, too many Damselfish led to an overabundance of algae, which can eventually kill coral.

-As we have seen, overfishing is problematic and is associated with multiple negative impacts, both ecologically and economically.
 These negative impacts on coral reefs are made even worse by other stressors to coral ecosystems, such as coral diseases, pollution, and the threat of global climate change, where warming ocean temperatures and ocean acidification are leading to coral bleaching and death [4,5].

 Efforts to curb overfishing on coral reefs

 Despite dwindling fish stocks in coral reef ecosystems worldwide, efforts are currently underway to mitigate this trend and to embrace sustainable fishing.